Joey Diaz: Podcasts

 In 2009, Diaz was introduced to comedian Felicia Michaels, who encouraged him to co-host a new comedy podcast.
 Beauty and Da Beast launched in August 2010.
 In one early episode, Diaz recalled a story about setting a prostitute's wig on fire when he was young.
 The weekend after it aired, attendance increased at Diaz's stand-up shows.
 The podcast ended in November 2012 after 113 episodes.

-On September 2, 2012, Diaz launched his own podcast The Church of What's Happening Now which he co-hosted with producer and sidekick Lee Syatt.
-Diaz named it after a phrase that his former manager told him while he was working selling cars in Boulder.
-Episodes were released on various audio-only podcast platforms in addition to the audio+video version on YouTube, where they garnered over half a million subscribers.
+On September 2, 2012, Diaz launched his own podcast, The Church of What's Happening Now, which he co-hosted with producer and sidekick Lee Syatt.
+Diaz named it after a phrase which his former manager told him while he was working selling cars in Boulder.
+Episodes were released on various audio-only podcast platforms in addition to the audiovisual version on YouTube, where they garnered over half a million subscribers.

 On October 5, 2020, Diaz launched a new podcast series, Uncle Joey's Joint after moving back to New Jersey from California.
 Diaz's former producer and sidekick Lee Syatt has been a recurring guest on the relaunched podcast but is no longer the show's producer.

 Personal life

 Diaz has married twice.
-In 1991, he divorced his first wife, during which he lost a relationship with their daughter.
-On November 25, 2009, he married Terrie Clark.
-The couple have one daughter.
+In 1991, he divorced his first wife, during which he lost his relationship with their daughter.
+On November 25, 2009, he and Terrie Clark married and they have a daughter.

 In 2007, Diaz quit his longtime cocaine abuse.
 He later said, "It has to do with your peace of mind.
 For some people, it takes 10 years to acquire.
 It took me 30."